AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-Blueprint-Example/README.md

 ### Compile and run demo.

-1) Open any level, for example Basic/joinChannelAudio/BasicAudioCall/ You can find a blueprint named BP_Agoractor in the WorldOutliner, enter your appid and channelname in the position below.
+1) Open any level blueprint, for example Basic/joinChannelAudio/BasicAudioCall/ enter your appid and channelname in the position below.

 ![appid](../ReadmePicture/appidBP.jpg)